 So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

-First off, I’d like to congratulate you on being such a supportive friend or relative.
+First off, I’d like to congratulate you on being such a great friend.

 Second, I’m here to help.